Kotlin/KEEP/notes/0004-multishot-continuations.md

 Technically, they can be fixed to make Compose look more like real general-purpose continuations.
 The next difference is a more fundamental difference

-### The user can't reify Compose continuations.
+### Users can't reify Compose continuations.
 Continuations are managed by the strict rules of the Compose framework

 Compose doesn't offer `suspendCoroutine` primitive.
 That's why users can't suspend coroutine, save the continuation somewhere and call it later.